APSPhysics/eslint-config/README.md

 # @APSPhysics/eslint-config

-**Default ESLint configuration for APS Physics sites.**
+**ESLint configuration for APS Physics sites.**

 This project includes a sensible set of default **ESLint** rules for React and TypeScript projects.
 Many of the rules favor a functional style with a strong emphasis on immutability and strong type definitions.

 ## Features